Sequential subspace methods on Stiefel manifold optimization: Abstract

 \section{Abstract}

-We investigate the minimization of a quadratic function over Stiefel manifolds (the set of all orthogonal $r$- frames in $\IR^n$), which has applications in high-dimensional semi-supervised classification tasks.
-To reduce the computational complexity, we employ sequential subspace methods(SSM) to transform the high-dimensional problem to a series of low-dimensional ones.
+We investigate the minimization of a quadratic function over Stiefel manifolds (the set of all orthogonal $r$-frames in $\IR^n$), which has applications in high-dimensional semi-supervised classification tasks.
+To reduce the computational complexity, we employ sequential subspace methods (SSM) to reduce the high-dimensional problem to a sequence of low-dimensional subproblems.
 In this paper, our goal is to achieve an optimal solution of high quality, referred to as a “qualified critical point".
 Qualified critical points are defined as those where the associated multiplier matrix meets specific upper-bound conditions.
 These points exhibit near-global optimality in quadratic optimization problems.

 In the context of a general quadratic, SSM generates a sequence of “qualified critical points” through low-dimensional “surrogate regularized models”.
-The convergence to a qualified critical point is guaranteed, when each SSM subspace is constructed from the following vectors: (i) a set of orthogonal unit vectors associated with the current iterate, (ii) a set of vectors representing the gradient of the objective, and (iii) a set of eigenvectors links to the smallest $r$ eigenvalues of the system matrix.
+The convergence to a qualified critical point is guaranteed when each SSM subspace is constructed from the following vectors: (i) a set of orthogonal unit vectors associated with the current iterate, (ii) a set of vectors representing the gradient of the objective, and (iii) a set of eigenvectors associated with the smallest $r$ eigenvalues of the system matrix.
 Furthermore, incorporating Newton direction vectors into the subspaces can significantly accelerate the convergence of SSM.

 {\bf Keywords:} Procrustes problem, Stiefel manifold, Sequential subspace methods, Trust region methods.